James D. Epstein

 - Portfolio Companies of several private equity firms in a series of transactions, including:

 - Managed Health Care Associates, a portfolio company of Diamond Castle Holdings, in a series of add-on acquisitions

 - CoActive Technologies, a portfolio company of Littlejohn, in its global reorganization to maximize operational efficiencies and position the company for future sale

-- MEI Group, a Bain Capital portfolio company, in its bid to acquire FutureLogic.
+- MEI Group, a Bain Capital portfolio company, in its bid to acquire FutureLogic

 - Steel of West Virginia - a Nasdaq-listed steel manufacturer, in its sale by tender offer to a publicly-traded specialty steel manufacturer

-- Issuers in securities offerings, including:
+- Issuers in capital markets transactions, including:

 - Primus Telecommunications Group, a Nasdaq-listed telecommunications company in connection with its public offerings of $205 million of common stock, and its 144A offerings of high yield notes totaling $800 million in principal amount

 - Medquist in its underwritten public offerings of common stock totaling $200 million